 - If you use oat flour you can skip the blender, just whisk everything by hand.

-FAQs
+Recipe FAQs

 My favorite flavor combinations for this recipe are chocolate chip cookie, matcha, double chocolate brownie and lemon blueberry.
 See recipe card for add-in instructions.

 Use a ramekin and divide the recipe by four.
-You can also divide the whole recipe between four ramekins and try out different flavor combinations.

 If you've made this recipe, would you please leave a star rating and comment below on the recipe card?
-If you would like more simple + delicious eats please subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for the latest updates.
+If you want more simple + delicious eats, please subscribe to my newsletter and follow along on Facebook, Pinterest, and Instagram for the latest updates.

-Protein Baked Oatmeal
+The Best Baked Protein Oatmeal

 Ingredients

-- 2 cups oatmeal
+- 2 cups rolled oats

 - 1 cup almond milk